pacific-hake/hake-assessment/README.md

   * There is no need to run the last three terminal commands if references haven't changed

 ## How to clean up the `doc` directory after an erroneous build
-* To remove everything from the build, including cached figures and table data, run one of the batch files
+* To remove everything from the build, including cached figures and table data, run the batch file `freshdoc.bat`
-  * `freshdoc-eps.bat` or
-  * `freshdoc-png.bat`
-  * The difference between the two is which final `PDF` file they remove, and the `knitr-cache-*` directory they remove.

-* To remove all the Latex files but keep the cached figures and table data, run one of the batch files
+* To remove all the Latex files but keep the cached figures and table data, run the batch file `cleandoc.bat`
-  * `cleandoc-eps.bat` or
-  * `cleandoc-png.bat`
-  * The difference between the two is which final `PDF` file they remove

 ## How to debug functions used in the knitr chunks in the `.rnw` files